 devel package.
 These modules are helpful while a site is under construction.
 You can read more about this package of modules on drupal.org.

 You may want to remove these modules after you launch your site, or use more advanced configuration management techniques to keep the module on in the Dev environment and off in Test and Live.
-For this exercise on a Sandbox site, it is fine to have the modules installed in all three environments.
+For this exercise on a Sandbox site, you can have the modules installed in all three environments.

 You may have heard that some Drupal 8 developers are using Composer to manage all modules.
 You can even use our Terminus Composer plugin to run Composer commands on your Dev environment.
 However, for this guide we will stick to simply downloading modules with Drush.